The History Of The Kitchener-Waterloo Society Of Artists

 In 1968 the Society with the help of a service club, purchased the property on the corner of Benton and Charles Streets at the site of the vacant Pentecostal Church.
 This was opened as The Kitchener Art Gallery.
 The lower level gave the Society more space for painting, and teaching, and exhibiting took place on the upper floor.

 By September 2019, a new larger facility was engaged and our members met for the first time at the Kitchener Downtown Community Centre on Weber St. in Kitchener.
-With a membership of 150 in the spring of 2020, KWSA, Waterloo Region's oldest continuously operating arts organization, as always, mentors artists on all levels.
+With a present membership of 79 members in January of 2023, KWSA, Waterloo Region's oldest continuously operating arts organization, mentors artists on all levels.
 Meeting regularly from September to June, KWSA hosts many interesting presenters in various fields of art.
 There are many art shows and competitions made available which provide opportunities for artists to show and sell their work.

 New members are welcome.